neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 ## Collecting the data is still a large effort...

-## But how do we even compare connectomes?
+## But how do we even compare connectomes once we have them?
 - ~~Data are networks~~
   - Data are networks with rich attributes
-- Data are noisy
+- Data will always have noise
   - "Experimental noise"
-  - "Developmental noise"
+  - "Biological noise"
 - Data are big (and getting bigger)

 ---